Caterpillar (1988 film)

 Caterpillar (キャタピラ) is a 1988 short experimental film by Japanese underground filmmaker Shozin Fukui.
 Fukui made the film at around the same time as when he was working as a crew member for Shinya Tsukamoto's Tetsuo: The Iron Man.
 Both films utilize similar filmmaking techniques such as hyperactive, handheld camerawork and stop-motion photography.

+Plot

+The lives of several people are haunted by a grotesque and monstrous caterpillar-like creature that roams the streets of Japan.